jimpick/bushpilot-monogatari/en/index.md

 What's more, I don't know what will happen with training, so I'm extremely anxious.

-The town of Balboa is the largest town on the Pacific side of the Panama Canal, and from there we go to Balboa Port.In order to enter the port, we have to go through the Panama Canal Zone, which is controlled by the United States on both sides of the Panama Canal, and we cannot enter without obtaining an American visa.
+The town of Balboa is the largest town on the Pacific side of the Panama Canal, and from there we go to Balboa Port.
+In order to enter the port, we have to go through the Panama Canal Zone, which is controlled by the United States on both sides of the Panama Canal, and we cannot enter without obtaining an American visa.

 This is probably also part of the security policy of the great power, America.